FormidableLabs/serverless-jetpack/README.md

 #### `npm install` vs `npm ci`

 `npm ci` was introduced in version [`5.7.0`](https://blog.npmjs.org/post/171139955345/v570).
 Notwithstanding the general lockfile logic discussed above, if the plugin detects an `npm` version prior to `5.7.0`, the non-locking, slower `npm install --production` command will be used instead.

+#### Excluding `serverless.*` files

+The serverless framework only excludes the _first_ match of `serverless.{yml,yaml,json,js}` in order.
+By contrast, Jetpack just glob excludes them all.
+We recommend using a glob `include` if your deploy logic depends on having something like `serverless.js` around.

 ## Benchmarks